Your First Day, First Week & Beyond

-- The lines of communication are open between student, supervisor, and PDE before the start of the student teaching experience.
+- The lines of communication are open between student, supervisor, and CT before the start of the student teaching experience.

 - To help establish a common understanding of your roles and responsibilities.

-- Professional goals for the student teaching experience are clearly understood by your supervisor, your PDE, and you.
+- Professional goals for the student teaching experience are clearly understood by your supervisor, your CT, and you.

-- You have a solid understanding of your PDE’s classroom, teaching repertoire, instructional models, the school district, community, and the students.
+- You have a solid understanding of your CT’s classroom, teaching repertoire, instructional models, the school district, community, and the students.